JuanGalofre/Python_Projects/WordExcel/Readme.txt

 Sampletexter:
-  A Python programm that converts all words of a document in one.
+  A Python programm that converts all words of a .docx document in "sampletext.